 All existing features of ecological value on the development site potentially affected by the development works will be maintained and adequately protected during site clearance, preparation and construction works.
-Details of this will be provided as part of the submission of future planning applications at the outline and reserved matters stages.
+Details of this will be provided as part of the submission of the planning application at the outline and reserved matters stages.